A hypothalamic tumor is an abnormal growth in the hypothalamus gland, which is located in the brain.

 The exact cause of hypothalamic tumors is not known.
 It is likely that they result from a combination of genetic and environmental factors.

 In children, most hypothalamic tumors are gliomas.
-Gliomas are a common type of brain tumor that results from the abnormal growth of glial cells, which support nerve cells.
+Gliomas are a common type of brain tumor that result from the abnormal growth of glial cells, which support nerve cells.
 Gliomas can occur at any age.
 They are often more aggressive in adults than in children.

 In adults, tumors in the hypothalamus are more likely cancer that has spread from another organ.